stoplightio/docs/articles/prism/faq.md

 - Invalid specification.
 Please see your specification validation errors at the top right when viewing your specification.
   - [Learn more here](/modeling/modeling-with-openapi/validating-your-api-spec)

-- Stoplight project is private, login with your stoplight credentials.
+- Stoplight project is private, login with your Stoplight credentials.

   *Command line only*